Holiday Date Ideas

 - Look at Christmas lights.
 It can be a fun date, promise.
 We’ve done this in Provo and California (although nothing compares to the lights I’ve seen in Dallas) and I’m excited to find some neighborhoods in Boston to see lights!

 - Go to Christmas Eve mass.
-The LDS church doesn’t have church services on Christmas or Christmas Eve (unless one of them fall on a Sunday), and I like that the day is given to the family to celebrate Christ at home.
+Our church doesn’t have church services on Christmas or Christmas Eve (unless one of them fall on a Sunday), and I like that the day is given to the family to celebrate Christ at home.
 That said, I also love Christmas Eve candlelit mass.
-This year, with Christmas Eve on a Sunday, we’ll go to church in the morning and then maybe sneak out for a candlelit service once the kids are in bed.

 - Decorate a tree together!
 Whether it’s going to a Christmas tree farm and picking out a real tree together, or just hauling down your box of a tree from the attic, put on some Christmas music, bring out a few treats, and dance around while you decorate.